 Are you a detail-oriented person who likes doing research and interacting with students?
 Do you visualize yourself teaching students in colleges and universities?
 If yes, then a career as a college professor could be perfect for you.

-A professor teaches high school graduates in a broad range of vocational and academic subjects.
+A professor teaches high school graduates a broad range of vocational and academic subjects.
 A university lecturer instructs tertiary students in single or multiple subject areas and helps them execute research projects.

 If you are interested in making a career as a college professor or a university lecturer, read this guide.
-Starting with an overview of college professors, the article discusses the basic requirements, educational qualifications, salary potential, job growth rate, and steps needed to pursue your career.
+It starts with an overview of college professors.
+It discusses the basic requirements, educational qualifications, salary potential, job growth rate, and steps to pursue your career.

 1. Who Is A College Professor In Australia?

 A professor is a professional specializing in various subject areas and fields.
 This includes academic subjects like English, and career-focused subjects like law, business, management, chemistry, nursing, or arts.

-When employed in large universities, a professor is majorly involved in carrying out research works such as performing experiments, analyzing documents, and publishing academic papers, and findings.
+When employed in large universities, a professor is majorly involved in research work such as performing experiments, analyzing documents, and publishing academic papers and findings.

 A professor regularly reads academic articles and attends professional seminars to keep himself updated with the latest changes, developments, and innovations in their field.
 He may also visit and teach at various other colleges and universities.

 A full-time professor majorly performs research work; however, a part-time professor (adjunct professor) devotes his maximum time to teaching students.

 2. What Are The Duties Of A Professor/University Lecturer?